Our driest nappy and nappy-pant with a new DryTouch®LayerFind Out More

 In each person there are a mix of genes coded for bone development, growth hormones, and metabolic enzymes that all play a key role in normal growth and development.
 This accounts for about 70% of the influence on your child’s eventual height.

 For the other 30% Professor Ravine warns that, “Nutrition has an effect on how our body forms and grows, so at crucial growing phases in the early years our bodies need the right nutrients to fulfill long-term growth potential.”
 Mothers-to-be need to ensure their diet is nutritious and supports the growth of their baby in-utero.
 For toddlers and growing children an adequate diet is equally important.

-Your doctor will use a growth chart to track your baby’s growth.
+Your child’s health professionalwill use a growth chart to track your baby’s growth.
 This has two advantages: it will show you how your baby is growing compared with other babies of the same age and gender.
 It will also allow doctors and nurses to see the pattern of height and weight gain over time, and if your baby is developing proportionately.

 For boys: Take each parent’s height in centimeters and add them together.